Valaa-Technologies/valaa-vault/README.md

 Local development web server can be launched like so:
 ```
 yarn install
-yarn start
+npm start
 ```

-This launches webpack dev-server at 0.0.0.0:8080 which serves the `Inspire Gateway` javascript runtime to the client browser accessing it.
-The gateway will deliver `Zero Editor` as its `ValaaSpace` entry site which is sourced locally from `./revelations/local-zero`.
+This launches webpack-dev-server at 0.0.0.0:8080 which serves the `Inspire Gateway` javascript runtime to the client browser accessing it.
+The gateway will deliver `Zero Editor` as its `ValaaSpace` entry site (which sourced locally from `./revelations/local-zero`).

 ### No remote authority plugins - limited persistence

-No remote content can be accessed and all content that is created is persisted only locally inside the client browser IndexedDB cache.
+local-zero supports only `valaa-local:` and `valaa-memory:` schemes, so no remote content can be accessed.
+All content that is created is persisted only locally inside the client browser IndexedDB cache.
 `ValaaSpace` content will thus survive page refreshes but can still be unpredictably lost.
 This can happen for example when the browser clears its cache for new space.

-## Overview
+## Overview - what is ValaaSpace

-Most of the Valaa infrastructure logic lies within the sub-modules of the Inspire client javascript runtime which runs in user browsers.
+Most of the Valaa infrastructure logic lies within the sub-modules of the Inspire client gateway.
+The gateway is a javascript bundle running in the user browsers, serving various Valaa applications to the users.

-Applications are created on top of this infrastructure in the form of Valaa resources, which are stored in a globally shared `ValaaSpace`.
+These applications are created as combinations of Valaa resources which are stored in a globally shared conceptual `ValaaSpace`.
+The physical storage of individual resources varies based on the implementation of their `authority`.
+But as
+1. the resource identifiers are provably, auditably globally unique,
+2. the resources are locateable,
+3. unrestricted cross-references are possible, and
+4. all ValOS resources share the same object model, together these qualities unifies `ValaaSpace` as the most consequential domain for all of ValOS content.

-In order to efficiently show these applications to the user Inspire loads only small parts of the whole ValaaSpace (called `partitions`) inside the user's browser.
+In order to efficiently present these applications to the gateway loads only small parts of the whole ValaaSpace (called `partitions`) inside the user's browser.
 It accomplishes this using `event streams`.

 ### Event stream circle of life